Skip to main content

 Troubleshooting Common Issues

-• Pet is scared of the dispensing sound: Start with smaller portions that make less noise.
-Some feeders have adjustable motor speeds.
+• Pet is scared of the sound: Start with smaller portions.

-• Pet tries to break into the hopper: Choose a feeder with a secure locking lid and anti-tamper design.
+• Pet tries to break in: Choose a feeder with secure locking.

-• Pet ignores the feeder: Try adding a small amount of a high-value treat on top of the dispensed food to attract them.
+• Pet ignores the feeder: Try adding high-value treats on top.

 Setting the Right Schedule